Instructions for trainInventory

 These heaviestCar examples demonstrate how it should work.

-These itemWeight examples and inventoryByWeight examples show how both functions should work.
+These repackCars examples demonstrate how it should work.

-If you'd like completely optional and un-graded challenges, we've included some tests in the test_trainInventory.py file which will test the following functions:
+If you'd like a completely optional and un-graded challenge, we've included some tests in the test_trainInventory.py file which will test the following function:

-A function called removeItems can be written which takes a train and an item name, and removes all items with that name from the train, putting them into a separate list which it returns, sorted by weight.
-It needs to both return the sorted list and modify the original train.
+A function called removeItems can be written which takes a train and an item name, and removes all items with that name from the train, putting them into a separate list which it returns, preserving their order from the train.
+It needs to both return the result list and modify the original train.

 This is quite challenging to do correctly and is not part of the rubric for this task, so only attempt it if you want an extra challenge.
 As a hint, it will be useful to iterate using a backwards index loop as part of this problem.